 Contact #1 HVAC Solutions company in Toronto @ (647) 955-8625

 General liability coverage will help protect the HVAC contractor should someone get injured or killed on the job or if there is property damage caused by the heating & air conditioning contractor or someone in their employ.
 General liability insurance will also cover settlements related to injuries, fatalities, or property damage and also help cover legal fees.
 This is one of the most basic forms of insurance for HVAC Contractors and you won’t get a license without it.

 2. Commercial property insurance

-If you’re like most HVAC Contractor you run your business out of a fixed location.
-It might be a building you own, a space you rent or even your garage.
+If you’re like most HVAC Contractors you run your business out of a fixed location.
+It might be a building you own, a space you rent, or even your garage.
 This type of business insurance will help cover any costs should your home base be damaged in some way.
 What way?
-Well, let’s see there’s fire, flooding, blizzards, high wind events, lighting strikes or any other gifts Mother Nature feels like handing out.
+Well, let’s see there’s fire, flooding, blizzards, high wind events, lighting strikes, or any other gifts Mother Nature feels like handing out.
 Let’s throw in vandalism for good measure and you begin to get the picture.
-Without coverage on your base of operations any damages are going to come out of your pocket.
+Without coverage on your base of operations, any damages are going to come out of your pocket.
 There are different types of business property insurance, so you have to be sure to get the right one for you.

 3. Commercial auto insurance